 Ensemble Model and Null Models:

 New this year, participant forecasts will be combined into an ensemble forecast to be published in real-time along with the participant forecasts.
 All teams are welcome to contribute to the development of this ensemble model and interested teams should contact CDC.
 In addition, forecasts will be displayed alongside the output of two null models for comparison.
-One null model will be based solely on the distribution of past ILINet values (excluding the 2009/2010 H1N1 pandemic season), while the second null model will be a simple SARIMA model fit to prior years’ ILINet activity, excluding the 2008/2009 and 2009/2010 years to eliminate activity due to the H1N1 pandemic.
+One null model will be based solely on the historical distribution of the value of interest (i.e. onset week, peak week, peak percentage, or wILI percentage in a given MMWR week), excluding the 2009/2010 H1N1 pandemic season, while the second null model will be a simple SARIMA model fit to prior years’ ILINet activity, excluding the 2008/2009 and 2009/2010 years to eliminate activity due to the H1N1 pandemic.

 Hospitalization Rates Working Group